VatistasDim/MatchManagementApiDemo/README.md

 - The application follows a modular and organized structure with a generic base service for common CRUD operations.
 - DTOs are used to transfer data between the API and the client, helping to shape the data exchanged

+## Known Issues:
+Sometimes when running on Docker mode, the container that runs the SQLServer is unable to log in to the server.
+However, the second time that the application will start, this issue is no longer reproducible.

 ## Docker Support:
 The application includes a Dockerfile for containerization.
 Developers can build and run the application within a Docker container, providing better consistency and portability.
 This Match Management API serves as a backend system for managing sports-related data, offering a RESTful API for creating, retrieving, updating, and deleting information about matches and their odds.